 Keep your food alive

 We have a few hens at home now.
 We can chose to kill them on the same day we will eat them.
-I am not telling you to start a homestead just now, but if you are growing some tomatoes on your balcony, or cultivating a little garden, your food will start going bad from the moment you harvest it.
+I am not telling you to start a homestead just now, but if you are growing some tomatoes on your balcony, or cultivating a little garden to save money, your food will start going bad from the moment you harvest it.
 Keeping your tomatoes on the vine for another week instead of cutting them all on the same day will help you spread your consumption and avoid waste.

 What other tips do you use to make sure you do not waste food at home?